rafaelpavan95/rafaelpavan95/README.md

-Hi,

-My name is Rafael and I'm a MSc student in Operational Research / Optimization and BSc in Electrical Engineering.
+MSc student in Operational Research / Optimization and BSc in Electrical Engineering.
 My main interests are: Machine Learning, Optimization, Artificial Intelligence and Data Analysis.

 - Experienced in Python (sklearn, numpy, pandas, matplotlib, seaborn, sciPy, optimization solvers and frameworks) and Matlab.
 Knowledge in SQL and C++;
 - MSc Coursework based in Machine Learning, Artificial Intelligence and Optimization (Mathematical Programming and Bio-Inspired Metaheuristics);